 Another trend noted above: partnering among global EMBA programs to provide a global education.
 For example:

-And these are just two of many!
+And these are just three of many!

 While it is exciting to have so many appealing options to choose from, this variety also means it’s important to (a) do up-front research to understand exactly which programs are the right fit for you and why, and (b) articulate in your essays (and interviews) your fit for each particular program.